getdnsapi/getdns/README.md

 # Supported Platforms

-The primary platforms targeted are Linux and FreeBSD, other platform are supported as we get time.
-The names listed here are intended to help ensure that we catch platform specific breakage, not to limit the work that folks are doing.
+The platforms listed here are intended to help ensure that we catch platform specific breakage prior to release.

-* RHEL/CentOS 6.4
+* Ubuntu 18.04 LTS and newer LTS releases
-* OSX 10.8
+* Microsoft Windows 10
-* Ubuntu 16.04
+* FreeBSD 11.3 and newer
-* Microsoft Windows 8.1
+* RHEL/CentOS 8

-We intend to add Android and other platforms to future releases as we have time to port it.
+* OSX 10.14 and 10.15

 ##  Platform Specific Build Reports